brunodrugowick/notification-position-gnome-extension/README.md

 Changes the notification banner position from the center of the screen to another position of your choice.

+Code focuses on being AS SIMPLE AS POSSIBLE to do JUST THAT!

 # TODO

 - [X] Top-right corner of the screen
 - [ ] Preferences screen/menu
 - [ ] Top-left corner of the screen
-- [ ] Bottom-right corner of the screen
+- [ ] Bottom-right corner of the screen?
-- [ ] Bottom-left corner of the screen
+- [ ] Bottom-left corner of the screen?

 # Thanks to